httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Their content is useful to generic HTTP software (e.g., clients, servers), and/or
 * It is not possible to include their content in the message body (usually because a format does not allow it).

-If none of these motivations apply, using a header field is NOT RECOMMENDED.

 New header fields MUST be registered, as per {{!RFC7231}} and {{!RFC3864}}.

 It is RECOMMENDED that header field names be short (even when HTTP/2 header compression is in